© Bill Nodrick, Ph.D. and Bev Nodrick, R.S.W. 2008

 your stepchild to show physical affection toward you -- especially if you are a

-earn the affections/admiration of your stepchild by buying them things.
+earn the affection/admiration of your stepchild by buying them things.
 Even

 very young children will see through it, and think poorly of you for your